godwinrayanc/YOLOv1-Pytorch/README.md

 Object Identification involves detecting objects in an image and identifying the classes.
 Before YOLO(You Only Look Once), object detectors were quite slow as it involves extraction of regions in an image preceding classification.
 Slower Frames Per Second(FPS) are expensive for object detection in applications such as autonomous driving or fast moving robots.

 Regional Convolutional Neural Network (R-CNN) and its variants such as Fast R-CNN and Faster R-CNN improved accuracy but still managed to reach only 7 FPS [1].
-To overcome such difficulties, You Only Look Once (YOLO) was proposed, which can be trained, optimized end to end and achieve higher frames/second in real-time.
+To overcome such difficulties, You Only Look Once (YOLO) was proposed, which can be trained end to end and achieve higher frames/second in real-time.
 The idea behind YOLO is to look only once in an image rather than looking at multiple regions one by one.

 This blog relates to the reproduction of YOLO V1 originally developed by Joseph Redmon *et al*.
 The convolutional neural network was built with C programming language when the research was published.
 We aim to implement YOLO V1 using PyTorch to train, test to achieve results as in Table 1 in [2].
 Additionally, the results are visualized with webcam images as dataset.
 The primary objective is to understand the classic architecture of YOLO V1 to dive deeper into Object detection.
 Additionally, choosing this project will provide hands-on experience with PyTorch and OpenCV framework to execute Object-Detection Projects.
+All codes for this reproduction is in this [Github Repository](https://github.com/godwinrayanc/YOLOv1-Pytorch).

 ---